mj-xmr/SolOptXMR/README.md

 If you're unhappy with the result, you may use `./util/jobs-remove-all.sh` to clear the queue, or simply `atrm JOB_NUMBER` to remove individual jobs, where the `JOB_NUMBER` can be obtained via the `./util/jobs-query.sh` script.

 # Further documentation
+- [project's description](docs/project-descr.md): detailed description of the project and the motivation behind it.
 - [safety](docs/safety.md): how to handle electrical systems safely.
 Tell me, that you "read and understood it", and I can sleep fine.
 - [config](docs/config.md): how to configure your instance of the project
 - [use cases](docs/use-cases.md): lists various ways of interacting with the software